soc/scala-lang/documentation/tutorial/csharp/index.md

 knows what you’re concatenating; specifying how to concatenate it just gives you a chance to get it wrong!

-Consequently, implicit parameters – like implicit conversions – contribute to Scala’s ability to support internal DSLs.
-By setting up appropriate implicits, you can write code that reads much more naturally than if you had to pepper it with function objects or callbacks.

 ### Conclusion

 Scala’s `implicit` keyword goes beyond C#’s equivalent.
 As in C#, it is used for implicit conversions; unlike C#, this is the idiomatic way to add operations to an existing type, removing the need for the separate extension method syntax.

 Implicit parameters have no equivalent in C#.
 They are like being able to add default values to a method: just as a C# using statement bring implicit methods into scope, a Scala import statement can bring default values into scope.
 If implicit conversions are a way of